 is found in such collections as The Rose Goldsen Archive of New Media Art at

-College of New York.
+Cornell.
 He received his B.F.A. from The Atlanta College of Art and

 his M.F.A. from Bennington College.

 - From September 27th at 5pm to September 28th at 5pm I will be screening a 24-hour long version of my project The Inhabitants at mh PROJECT nyc.
 I will screen additional material on the 29th between 2-6pm.

 - I was the NYS Council for the Arts Visual Arts AIR at Alfred Univeristy during September 2019

 - My new book "188.8.131.52 / Labor" published with Endless Editions will be available at the Printed Matter NY Art Book Fair

 - I spoke at Ubiquity: Photography's Multitudes a symposium at The Humanities Center, Univesity of Rochester on the 27th of April.